Budibase/website/content/privacy.md

 ## 13. HOW CAN YOU CONTACT US ABOUT THIS POLICY?

-If you have questions or comments about this policy, you may email us at legal@budibase.com or by post to:
+If you have questions or comments about this policy, you may email us at legal@budibase.com.